-- Daily snappy maths/ mastering number sessions are taught outside of the maths lesson in order to give additional time for fluency practice.
-These support pupils in developing number sense. - Teachers follow the whole school progression document to ensure coverage of key skills in each year group. - In nursery these are used as the starter to their session.

-• Number of the week fluency MATs are used to support children recalling facts about a given number, these allow children to recall facts such as doubles, halves, multiplication facts and representation of numbers.
+- Snappy maths or 3-minute fluency checks are completed daily.
+Mastering number sessions are taught outside of the maths lesson in order to give additional time for fluency practice.
+These support pupils in developing number sense. - Teachers follow the whole school progression document to ensure coverage of key skills in each year group. - In nursery these are used as the starter to their session. - Number of the week fluency MATs are used to support children recalling facts about a given number, these allow children to recall facts such as doubles, halves, multiplication facts and representation of numbers.